Burlington, WI Real Estate

 Median Sale Price

-The median sale price for homes in February was $340,000.
-The median sales price for homes in February fell by ($53,800) compared to last month.
-This represents a 13.66% decrease from January.
-Compared to the same month last year, the median price of homes fell by ($16,000) representing a -4.49% year-over-year change.
+The median sale price for homes in April was $335,000.
+The median sales price for homes in April rose by $24,500 compared to last month.
+This represents a 7.89% increase from March.
+Compared to the same month last year, the median price of homes fell by ($34,900) representing a -9.43% year-over-year change.

 The median sales price is the middle value of all sales occurring in the market during the past thirty days when you arrange these sales prices from lowest to highest.
 This is a better indicator than the average as the median does not change as much as a result of a few unusually low or high sales prices.